QuarticCat/enum-ptr/README.md

 - Each variant of `Foo` must have enough alignment to store the tag.
 - Each variant of `Foo` must have at most one field (multiple fields are not supported for now).

-Any violation of these rules will trigger a compilation error.
+Any violation of these rules will trigger a compilation error except alignment checks.
 Otherwise, please file an issue.

+If some variant has no enough alignment, it will trigger a run-time panic.
+Or assertions will be optimized away.
+There is no extra run-time cost.

 ## Justifications of `#[repr(C, usize)]`